Easy Pumpkin Pie Oatmeal Bake: Healthy, Gluten Free and Vegan

-Come October I love all things pumpkin and thankfully so do my kids.
+Come fall I love all things pumpkin and thankfully so do my kids.
 I also want a hot breakfast and oatmeal is my usual go-to.
 Baked pumpkin pie oatmeal is not only delicious, it’s an easy healthy breakfast idea.

 Easy Pumpkin Pie Oatmeal